Skip to Content

 Flash thinks our tent is the coziest!

-We use a two-person tent, so if we have room in the car, we bring a simple and lightweight door mat to help with tracking dirt into our tent.
-We leave our shoes on the mat before going into the tent and the whole thing is covered up by the tent vestibule.
+We use a two-person tent, so if we have room in the car, we bring a simple and lightweight doormat to help with tracking dirt into our tent.
+We leave our shoes on the mat before going into the tent, which is covered up by the tent vestibule.

 Fluffy Pillows Make Everything Cozier